vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 - `user`, `pending`, and `error` are refs and therefore reactive.
 - `refresh` is a function that can be called to force a refresh of the data without a new navigation.
 - `useUserData()` can be used in **any component**, not only in the one that defines it.
-- **Only page components** can export loaders but loaders can be defined anywhere.
+- **Only page components** can export loaders but **loaders can be defined anywhere**.
 - Loaders smartly know which params/query params/hash they depend on to force a refresh when navigating:
-  - Going `/users/2` to `/users/3` will refresh the data no matter how recent the other fetch was
+  - Going from `/users/2` to `/users/3` will refresh the data no matter how recent the other fetch was
   - Going from `/users?name=fab` to `/users?name=fab#filters` checks if the current client side cache is recent enough to not fetch again

-The simplest loaders are also one-liners:
+The simplest of loaders can be defined in just one line and types will be automatically inferred:

 ```ts
 export const useBookCollection = defineLoader(fetchBookCollection)
 // function fetchBookCollection(): Promise<Books[]>
 ```

-During the RFC, we will often use a bit longer examples to make things easier to follow by anyone.
+Note that this syntax will intentionally be avoided in the RFC.
+Instead, we will often use slightly longer examples to make things easier to follow by anyone.

 # Motivation